Ibournakas/PaPapp/README.md

 # Features

-- See announcements and news for the University.
+- See announcements and news about the University.
 - See today's or this week's menu of the cafeteria.
 - Choose the classes you attend and then view the weekly schedule for the lectures.
 - Interactive map of the university with directions and info for the buildings.